Home / Prince Discography / Prince Albums / HITNRUN Phase One

 Record contracts are just like slavery.
 I would tell any young artist… don’t sign.

-The method of distribution of HITNRUN Phase One sparked controversy amongst fans as Prince granted exclusivity for the release to TIDAL, which streamed it from 7 September 2015.
-Albeit an artist-friendly, audio lossless fidelity, subscription based streaming platform, the model denied fans the option to own the album without indefinitely subscribing to the service.
-To fans relief, a physical version of HITNRUN Phase One followed on 14 September.
-Not being a conventional Prince album, it charted at 70 on Billboard on its release, but climbed to 66 in the week following Prince’s death in April 2016.
-In the UK it peaked 50.
+The method of distribution of HITNRUN Phase One sparked controversy amongst fans, as Prince granted exclusivity for the release to TIDAL, which streamed it from 7 September 2015.
+Albeit a streaming service operating an artist-friendly Prince approved royalty model, and offered music in high quality audio in lossless fidelity, TIDAL was a subscription based platform and denied fans the option to download and own the album without indefinitely subscribing to the service.
+TIDAL itself had been acquired by Jay-Z only that March and was in need of a big name exclusivity deal to relaunch the service.
+To fans relief a physical version of HITNRUN Phase One followed on 14 September.
+Not being a conventional Prince album, HITNRUN Phase One peaked at number 7 in the Billboard R&B chart but reached only number 70 in the main album chart on it release.
+It climbed to 48 in the week following Prince’s death in April 2016.
+In the UK the album peaked 50.

 Prince | HitNRun: Phase 1